superstreamlabs/memphis.go/README.md

 	"<application type username>",
 	memphis.ConnectionToken("<connection-token>"), // you will get it on application type user creation memphis.Password("<password>"), // depends on how Memphis deployed - default is connection token-based authentication memphis.AccountId(<int>) // You can find it on the profile page in the Memphis UI.
-This field should be sent only on the cloud version of Memphis, otherwise it will be ignored.
-You can leave it empty and connect with only username and password, there is backward compatibility. memphis.Port(<int>), // defaults to 6666
+This field should be sent only on the cloud version of Memphis, otherwise it will be ignored memphis.Port(<int>), // defaults to 6666
 	memphis.Reconnect(<bool>), // defaults to true
 	memphis.MaxReconnect(<int>), // defaults to 10